 We have all heard it: the classic opener that hints at a clear path.
 This is the classic of all lies.
 If you were really unfortunate, this would have been followed with, “So, therefore, there is no need to talk to anyone else.”
 Here is the weird thing – some people who tell you this sometimes think it is true.
 They, too, are fooling themselves.
 There is no single decision maker in a complex B2B sales cycle.
 You are dealing with many different influences and opinions; this blend will always decide influences and persuasions.

 Lie #2: “I am very interested, please send me a proposal.”

-“I am very interested, please send me a proposal” – This is the classic pass-off and is the way a person will end a meeting when their interest has not been piqued but they do not have the inclination (or whatever) to tell you the truth.
-Never spend time on a proposal without gaining a commitment from the prospect to assist with the collaboration of the proposal.
+It is the polite brush-off that many have encountered.
+People often end a meeting when their interest has yet to be piqued, but they are not inclined to tell you the truth.
+They will send you a way to do work with zero commitment from themselves.
+Only spend time on a proposal after gaining a commitment from the prospect to assist with the collaboration of developing the proposal.

-“The decision is going to be made on price” – Unless you are in a totally commoditized single product comparison, this is always not true.
-In a B2B sales environment there are always multiple influences that will come into play from people who are not interested by price!
+This is only sometimes true unless you are in a commoditized single-product comparison.
+In a B2B sales environment, multiple influences will come into play from people not interested in price!

-About 90% of the time, this means “I do not really have an interest in this, but I do not want to confront you with it – please go away.”
-Human beings typically hate conflict and would rather just smooth things over without disappointing you.
+About 90% of the time, this means, “I do not really have an interest in this, but I do not want to confront you with it – please go away.”
+Humans typically hate conflict and would relatively just smooth things over without disappointing you.
 This is the time for you to expand your sales cycle with others.

-These seven lies are sucking our fellow salespeople in as we sit here and read this article!
+These seven lies are sucking our fellow salespeople in as you sit here and read this article!
 Make sure you are not one of them.
+We empower ourselves to forge more genuine connections and better outcomes by addressing these misconceptions head-on.

-Take off the rose tinted glasses and be one of the top 10% who do not give any credence to these great seven lies of selling!
+Take off the rose-tinted glasses and uncover the reality.
+Become a top 10% sales professional who does not give any credence to these great seven lies of selling!